bgravenorst/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 !!! important

-     When using the smart contract-based method to add and remove validators, the list of validators are configured in the `alloc` property's `storage` section.
+     When using the contract validator selection method to manage validators, the list of validators are configured in the `alloc` property's `storage` section.

      [View the example smart contract] for more information on how to generate the `storage` section.